-The 'Sharp Objects' Episode 8 Promo Makes It Clear The Finale Will Completely Shock You
+The 'Sharp Objects' Finale Promo Makes It Clear The Last Episode Will Shock You

 This past weekend's episode of Sharp Objects took everyone closer to who might be the Wind Gap killer.
 Detective Willis got closer to the truth about Adora and the death of Marian, while Camille got *ahem* perhaps a little too close to suspected killer John Keene.
 But does anyone really know who the killer is?
 This coming Sunday's finale might just hold an answer no one expected.
 The Sharp Objects episode 8 promo suggests what viewers already suspect: The suspect in lockup probably didn't do it.

 While the show didn't come out and say it, Willis' discovery of Marian's medical file suggested Camille's sister didn't die of "being sickly."
 Instead, the nurse suspected Adora of having of Munchausen Syndrome By Proxy, a mental disorder driving her to poison her children so she could take care of them.
 The nurse wasn't the only one who suspected as much, either.
 Jackie admits to Camille she too didn't think Marian died of natural causes, but could never prove it.